stellaw1/portfolio-site-v1/_posts/2020-08-23-mlh-fellowship.md

 *June 5th* - Submitted hackathon project, and was voted best project in my pod<br>
 *June 9th* - Finally placed the order for a monitor and keyboard - next step, save up for new PC !<br>
 *June 10th* - Diving deep into the code base for CircuitPython, and struggling to write/ test code without proper hardware<br>
+*June 22nd* - Got my glider app running on an android device after weeks of waiting for hardware and debugging!<br>

 ## Skills
 *Python* - <br>
 *GitHub* - Pull Requests, Issues, Branching, Merging<br>
 *MongoDB* - local database, PyMongo, Flask frontend<br>
+*React Native* - deployment and development for android apps

 ## Workshops